 Deciding what to audit is a key part of the Auditor General’s independence and is not subject to direction from Parliament or government.
 This independence has to be exercised responsibly, so we have processes in place, which make sure that the selection of topics is objective, robust and transparent.
 See our topic selection framework below.

-Each year we also receive many enquiries, expressions of concern and requests for audits and investigations from Members of Parliament and the community.
+Each year we receive many enquiries, expressions of concern and requests for audits and investigations from Members of Parliament and the community.
 The information we receive often helps us to identify topics for future audits.
 Our topic selection process allows us to balance these demands and to choose audits based on full consideration of their relative merits.

 Twice a year, all the potential topics for audit are collated and priority projects are identified to establish our forward program.
 We seek to select a program that is balanced in its coverage, contains topics that matter to Parliament and the community, and that reflects how and where the state is spending taxpayer’s money.
 We use the following criteria: